 TeamWorks! is a great way to make friends while making a difference at community-based agencies throughout metro Atlanta.
 Attend an upcoming kickoff and join a team, then complete four-six service projects with your teammates during a two-month round.
-Registration for the Late Summer 2013 Round of TeamWorks! is now open, beginning September 7th and running through October 12th.
+Registration for the Summer 2014 Round of TeamWorks! is now open, beginning June 7th and running through July 19th.
 To learn more, please email the TeamWorks!
 Steering Committee.

 Make your mark on the world! generationOn is the global youth service movement igniting the power of kids to make their mark on the world.
 Whether you’re 15 years old or five, there’s an opportunity for you to make a difference locally through Hands On Atlanta.
 Click here to view a calendar of upcoming youth and family service projects or visit generationOn’s website to learn about ways to create your own opportunity.